DAIAD/web-client-home/README.md

 Installation and Usage
 ----------------------

-The DAIAD home-web application is currently bundled with utility-web application and their common backend.
+The DAIAD home web client application is currently bundled with the DAIAD Project web application and can not be installed standalone.
-In order to install the bundled DAIAD app, please follow the instructions {@link https://github.com/DAIAD/home-web}
+In order to install the bundled DAIAD app, please follow the instructions https://github.com/DAIAD/home-web

 Sections